pagopa-archive/io-sdk/DEVEL.md

 After installation follow [these instructions](https://docs.docker.com/docker-for-windows/wsl/) to use the Docker running in Windows as the Docker to use in WSL.

-## Setup the development environmewnt
+## Setup the development environment

-If the prerequisites are satisfied, you can setup and test the developmewnt environment as follows:
+If the prerequisites are satisfied, you can setup and test the development environment as follows:

 ```
 git clone https://github.com/pagopa/io-sdk